bsomes/trashed-panda-backend/README.md

 $ govendor sync
 ```
 to install missing dependencies.

+The backend requires tensorflow to run.
+To install Tensorflow for Go, follow the

 Input data is managed using a PostgreSQL database.
 The connection string is managed by the environment variable DATABASE_URL.
 Set this to connect to a postgreSQL database with your own input data.